A Passion for Change

 In Partial Fulfillment

 Leadership Strategies for Cultural Transformation (IM 6500)

-It may be hard for an egg to turn into a bird:
+It may be hard for an egg to turn into

 it would be a jolly sight harder for it to learn to fly while remaining an egg.

 And you cannot go on indefinitely being just an ordinary, decent egg.

 We must be hatched or go bad.

 To bring about cultural change takes time and just as the C.S.
 Lewis discusses in his statement regarding a bird being hatched there is a struggle that takes place within the shell of the egg to weaken the shell and strengthen the bird.
 Even that is not

 enough for once the shell is broken the small bird must still learn to fly.
 To bring about change in culture the bird must recognize that it has the ability to fly by watching others and stepping out taking a leap of faith.
 She must learn about the elements